edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

 This section describes environment variable overrides that have special utility, such as enabling a debug capability or facilitating code development.

-#### KONG_SSL_CIPHER_SUITE (edgex-kong service)

-This variable controls the TLS cipher suite and protocols supported by the EdgeX API Gateway as implemented by Kong.
-This variable, if unspecified, selects the `"intermediate"` cipher suite which supports TLSv1.2, TLSv1.3, and relatively modern TLS ciphers.
-The EdgeX framework by default overrides this value to `"modern"`, which currently enables only TLSv1.3 and a fixed cipher suite.
-The `"modern"` cipher suite is known to be incompatible with older web browsers, but since the target use of the API gateway is to support API clients, not browsers, this behavior was deemed acceptable by the EdgeX Security Working Group on September 8, 2021.

 #### TOKENFILEPROVIDER_DEFAULTTOKENTTL (security-secretstore-setup service)

 This variable controls the TTL of the default secretstore tokens that are created for EdgeX microservices.